scottyschup/ruby-curriculum/language-basics/serialization.md

 You can fix this somewhat by defining a `to_json` method on your classes, but that involves you writing custom serialization code.
 It will also be a pain to do the opposite translation.
+Note: JSON can only parse objects that contain arrays and hashes.
+Strings and numbers must be converted inside a hash or array structure to be read as JSON input.

 ## YAML